wp-plugins/mashsharer/readme.txt

 Tested up to: 3.9.1
 Stable tag: 1.2.4

-Mashshare sharing plugin is a high-performance share functionality inspired by the great website Mashable for Facebook and Twitter
+Mashshare Share Button plugin is a high-performance share functionality inspired by the great website Mashable for Facebook and Twitter

 == Description ==